felangel/mason/README.md

     --version    Print the current version.

 Available commands:
-  bundle   Generates a bundle from a brick template cache    Interact with mason cache get      Gets all bricks. init     Initialize mason in the current directory. make     Generate code using an existing brick template. new      Creates a new brick template.
+  bundle    Generates a bundle from a brick template cache     Interact with mason cache get       Gets all bricks. init      Initialize mason in the current directory. install   Installs a brick globally make      Generate code using an existing brick template. new       Creates a new brick template.
 ```